 The authority also promoted another long-serving employee, Huntley A. Lawrence, to the division's deputy director's post from an interim job.
 In 2011, Lawrence, a pilot, became general manager for New Jersey's airports.

-Bosco, who received a Bronze Star Medal for his service in Operation Desert Storm/Shield, in an interview said his new post was a "dream job," despite criticism that the authority's airports -- among the world's busiest -- are substandard.
+Bosco, 56, who received a Bronze Star for his service during Operation Desert Storm/Shield, said in an interview that his new post was a "dream job," despite criticism that the authority's airports -- among the world's busiest -- are substandard.

-Just last month, Vice President Joe Biden said LaGuardia resembles a Third World country's airport.
+Just last month, Vice President Joe Biden said LaGuardia resembled a Third World country's airport.

-In addition to ensuring the airports -- owned and run by the authority, but whose flight paths and control towers are managed by the Federal Aviation Administration -- continue driving the regional economy, Bosco will oversee noise studies at LaGuardia and John F. Kennedy International Airports.
+In addition to ensuring the airports -- owned and run by the authority, but whose flight paths and control towers are managed by the Federal Aviation Administration -- continue driving the regional economy, Bosco will oversee noise studies at LaGuardia and Kennedy airports.
 The research was ordered last year by Gov. Andrew M. Cuomo.